 A week after hurting his knee against Ole Miss, Johnny Manziel hurt his right shoulder against Auburn.
-After missing six minutes of game action, the Texas A&M quarterback was able to return to the game.

 He was helped off the field and after being attended to on the sideline, attempted to throw a pass to Mike Evans.
-As he wound up, he quickly stopped and turned to Texas A&M's training staff and shook his head, signaling that he was unable to throw the football.
+As he wound up he quickly stopped and turned to Texas A&M's training staff and shook his head, signaling that he was unable to throw the football.
 He subsequently went to the locker room, but returned to the Texas A&M sideline and was playing catch.

-After he went to the locker room, Manziel emerged shortly thereafter and came back into the game with nine minutes remaining and Texas A&M trailing 38-34.
 Against Ole Miss, Manziel hurt his left knee while rolling out for a pass, but re-entered the game.
 He played Saturday with a brace on his knee.